Privacy Policy

 What data do we share with other third-parties?

-We often request data from other parties to enhance your users' search experience, such as Wikipedia, TMDb, Spotify, Goodreads, TripAdvisor, etc. This is almost always done anonymously by our server on your users' behalf.
-The only exceptions are client-side requests, all of which can be switched off, if need be.
+We often request data from other parties to enhance your users' search experience, such as Wikipedia, TMDb, Spotify, Goodreads, IGDB, TripAdvisor, etc. This is almost always done anonymously by our server on your users' behalf.
+The only exceptions are client-side requests, all of which can either be proxied or switched off, if need be.
 These include the following...

-• Wikipedia popup balloons: (desktop and laptop computers only): within our knowledge panels, we include lots of data from Wikipedia.
-If you hover your mouse pointer over a link within our knowledge panel, we often pop open a balloon to show your user more information about that topic.
+Wikipedia popup balloons: (desktop and laptop computers only): within our knowledge panels, we include lots of data from Wikipedia.
+If you hover your mouse pointer over a link within our knowledge panel, we can pop open a balloon to show your users more information about that topic.
 This information is pulled dynamically from Wikipedia in real-time.
-This popup reveals the user's IP address to Wikipedia, just as if the user were searching on Wikipedia directly, but, importantly, it does not reveal the user's search terms to Wikipedia.
-This feature can be easily switched off or proxied from within your search engine's settings page.
+This popup reveals the user's IP address to Wikipedia, just as if the user were searching on Wikipedia directly, but, importantly, it does not reveal the user's search query to Wikipedia.
+This feature can be easily switched off or proxied by configuring your Search Expander settings.

-• Embedded maps: if the user's search is location-based, we may show the user an embedded, interactive map to show the location, which improves the user experience.
-For example, if your user searched for the “Tower of London”, we would show the user its location on a map.
-These maps are requested in real-time using client-side javascript and reveal the user's IP address and user agent to the map provider, just as if the user searched on their site directly.
-We currently use Google Maps as the map provider because it offers the best user experience and it's free, enabling us to keep our costs down.
-This feature can be easily switched off from within your search engine's settings page.
+Embedded maps: if the user's search is location-based, we can show the user an embedded, interactive map to show the location, which improves the user experience.
+For example, if your user searched for the “Tower of London”, we could show the user its location on a map.
+Embedded, interactive maps are requested in real-time using client-side javascript and reveal the user's IP address and user agent to the map provider, just as if the user searched on their site directly.
+One of the map providers we offer you is Google Maps because it offers the best user experience and it's free, enabling us to keep our costs down.
+This feature can be easily switched off.

-If you'd prefer to switch embedded videos off (for YouTube and other video sources), you can do so within your search engine's settings page.
-You can also opt to see a thumbnail image of the video instead (which can be proxied) with a simple link to the third-party video source site (e.g. YouTube).
+If you'd prefer to switch embedded videos off (for YouTube and other video sources), you can do so by configuring your Search Expander settings.
+Alternatively, you can also opt to see a poster image of the video instead (which can be proxied) which includes a simple link to the third-party video source site (e.g. YouTube).

-• Image thumbnails: To make our data load as fast as possible, image thumbnails contained within the response data are downloaded directly to your users' browsers from the image source site by default.
-The source site may include Wikipedia, TMDb (The Movie Database, for movie or TV poster images, movie thumbnails and actor thumbnails), Goodreads and Google Books (for book covers), Spotify (for album covers and similar artists, etc.), YouTube (for video thumbnails) and Tripadvisor (for thumbnail images of restaurants, hotels and visitor attractions), etc. When your users download these thumbnail images directly from the source, the source site can see your users' IP addresses and user agents, but they cannot see your users' search terms.
+Image thumbnails: To make our data load as fast as possible, image thumbnails contained within the response data are downloaded directly to your users' browsers from the image source site by default.
+The source site may include Wikipedia, TMDb (The Movie Database, for movie or TV poster images, movie thumbnails and actor thumbnails), Goodreads and occasionally Google Books (for book covers), Spotify (for album covers and similar artists, etc.), YouTube (for video thumbnails), IGDB (for video game images), Tripadvisor (for thumbnail images of restaurants, hotels and visitor attractions), etc. When your users download these thumbnail images directly from the source, the source site can see your users' IP addresses and user agents, but they cannot see your users' search terms.
 Some third-party sites may set cookies on your users' devices.

 For a private search experience, with no cookies, all image thumbnails from third-party sites can be proxied.
 This prevents the third-party site from seeing your users' IP addresses and user agents and prevents them setting or reading cookies.